-Grozny: Nine Cities has been selected to be included in the Spanish National Library’s exhibition at PHotoESPAÑA 2019 from June 6th to September 1st
+Grozny: Nine Cities was selected to be included in the Spanish National Library’s exhibition at PHotoESPAÑA 2019

 Winner of the 2017 Arles Luma prize.